simontudge/sweepy/README.md

 ##Instructions

 Clone the module and add the directory to you PYTHONPATH.
-Run examples.py, this should create three folders in the working directory as sample outputs.
-Reading the doc strings of sweep_func and sweep_class, as well as inspecting the examples module should be all that is needed to start sweeping.
+Run `examples.py`, this should create three folders in the working directory as sample outputs.
+Reading the doc strings of `sweep_func` and `sweep_class`, as well as inspecting the examples module should be all that is needed to start sweeping.

 ##Planned work